• Disease Overview

 Causes

-Mutations in the COMP gene cause pseudoachondroplasia.
+Pseudoachondroplasia is caused by changes (variants) in the COMP gene.
 Genes provide instructions for creating proteins that play critical roles in many functions of the body.
-When a gene mutation occurs, the protein product may be faulty, inefficient, or absent.
-Depending upon the functions of the particular protein, this can affect many organ systems of the body.
-COMP mutations specifically affect chondrocytes in the growth centers, which are the cells that specify for linear growth.
+When a gene variant occurs, the protein product may be faulty, inefficient, or absent.
+Depending upon the functions of the protein, this can affect many organ systems of the body.
+COMP gene variants specifically affect chondrocytes in the growth centers which are the cells that specify for linear growth.
 The articular cartilage at the ends of all the long bones also contains chondrocytes and is easily eroded causing osteoarthritis and painful joints.

 Recurrence was reported in a few families in what appeared to be autosomal recessive inheritance.
-Mutational analysis revealed that these cases were the result of parental germline mosaicism for a COMP mutation.
-As a result, one or more of the parent’s children may inherit the germline COMP mutation, leading to pseudoachondroplasia, while the parent does not have this disorder because the mutation is not present in sufficient number of body cells.
-The likelihood of a parent passing on a mosaic germline mutation to a child depends upon the percentage of the parent’s germ cells that have the mutation.
-There is no test for germline mutation prior to pregnancy.
-Testing during a pregnancy for familial cases with a known mutation is commercially available and should be discussed with a genetic specialist.
+These cases were the result of parental germline mosaicism for a COMP variant.
+Parental germline mosaicism refers to a situation where a gene variant is present in some of a parent’s sperm or egg cells, but not in other cells of their body.
+This means a parent may not be affected by a genetic condition, but can still pass on the variant to their child, who may then be affected As a result, one or more of the parent’s children may inherit the germline COMP variant, leading to pseudoachondroplasia, while the parent does not have this disorder because the variant is not present in sufficient number of body cells.
+The likelihood of a parent passing on a mosaic germline variant to a child depends upon the percentage of the parent’s germ cells that have the variant.
+There is no test for germline variants prior to pregnancy.
+Testing during a pregnancy for familial cases with a known variant is commercially available and should be discussed with a genetic specialist.

 • < Previous section